Aranmula Ponnamma

-Aranmula Ponnamma (8 April 1914 – 21 February 2011) was a National Award winning Indian actress known for her roles as mother of the protagonist in numerous films in a career spanning over five decades.
+Aranmula Ponnamma (8 April 1914 – 21 February 2011) was an Indian actress known for her roles as mother of the protagonist in numerous films in a career spanning over five decades.
 She is widely described as a mother figure in Malayalam cinema.
 In 2005, she was honoured with the J. C. Daniel Award, Kerala government's highest honour for contributions to Malayalam cinema.

 Early life

-Ponnamma was born as one of five children of Malethu Kesava Pillai and Parukutty Amma in Aranmula, Pathanamthitta, Travancore.
+Ponnamma was born as one of five children of M. Kesava Pillai of the Malethu house and Parukutty Amma in Aranmula, Old Quilon, Travancore (present-day Pathanamthitta district).
 She has four siblings, Ramakrishna Pillai, Pankiyamma, Bhaskara Pillai and Thankamma.
 She started her career at the age of 12 as a Carnatic music vocalist.
 She began by singing before meetings organised by the Hindu Mahamandal on the banks of the Pampa river.
 At the age of 15, she was appointed as a music teacher in a primary school in Pala, before starting to teach in the senior classes.
 Later she joined the first batch of students at the Swati Tirunal Music Academy.
 After the course, she was appointed as the music teacher in Cotton Hill Girls' High School in Trivandrum.

 Family

 She was married to Late Kochu Krishna Pillai.
-The couple had a son, Late Rajashekharan and a daughter, Rajamma.
-Her granddaughter Radhika Suresh is married to Suresh Gopi.
+The couple had a daughter, Late Rajamma and a son, Late Rajashekharan.
+Her granddaughter Radhika Suresh, herself a singer, is married to Suresh Gopi, and the young actor Gokul Suresh is her great-grandson.